-I received my PhD in Biochemistry from Queen’s University in 2007 working on the structures and mechanisms of heme recognition and degradation proteins from Escherichia coli O157:H7.
-In parallel with this work, I also focused my attention on the structure and function of a lipopolysaccharide transport protein, LptA.
+I received my PhD in biochemistry working on the structural and functional characterization of heme degradation proteins for iron acquisition by a pathogenic strain of Escherichia coli (O157:H7).
+In parallel I worked on the lipopolysaccharide transport protein LptA.

 Beyond the universally recognized role for carbohydrates as nutrient sources, complex carbohydrates in the form of polysaccharides, proteoglycans and glycolipids may be considered to be "the language of the cell" in that they mediate many integral biological events.
 Because of this central importance, research projects in our lab utilize X-ray crystallography and supportive biophysical methods to characterize the interaction between proteins and carbohydrates.
 Our primary work focuses on long, linear carbohydrates such as chondroitin, heparan, hyaluronan, alginate and pectin, and microbial factors that recognize and process these important cell surface molecules.

-The Suits Lab is hiring motivated biochemists for MSc and PhD opportunities.
-Interested candidates should send an email to firstname.lastname@example.org with a curriculum vitae, an unofficial copy of your transcript, and a one or two paragraph description of why you want to work in the Suits Lab.
+The Suits Lab is hiring motivated biochemists for volunteer and 4th year thesis projects.
+We are also seeking passionate MSc and PhD candidates.
+Interested candidates should send an email to firstname.lastname@example.org with a curriculum vitae, an unofficial transcript, and a paragraph description of why you want to work in the Suits Lab.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã